 Neither the Buddha or Jesus Christ wrote down their own teachings.
 In both cases, their teachings were written down many years after they had left the world.
 This gap between their teaching and the written version means there is always potential for error and misunderstanding of their teaching.
 Also, as the new religions developed they evolved in different ways.

-These are Some of the Significant Differences Between Buddhism and Christianity.
+Some of the Significant Differences Between Buddhism and Christianity

 Buddhists do not talk of a Creator God.
 In Christianity the concept of God looms large.
 In the Old Testament, God appears as a dispenser of Divine Justice, this is a concept largely absent in Buddhism